-Since these two conditions can’t be both true at once, each respondent will see only one of them, according to how he (or she) answered to question 1.
+Since these two conditions can’t be both true at once, each respondent will see only one of them, according to what he (or she) answered to question 1.

 This way, you will be sure that questionnaire flow will be correct, and questionnaire programming will be easier and faster.

-Please remember that skip condition can be really useful in other situations and that it can be combined to display condition to create really complex flows.
+Please remember that skip conditions can be really useful in other situations and that it can be combined with display conditions to create really complex flows.

-To learn more on this topic please check the other articles in this knowledge base or in IdSurvey handout.
+To learn more on this topic please check the other articles in this Knowledge Base.